-The Benefits of Using a School Facilities Management Solution
+The Benefits of Facilities Management in Schools and Education

-Managing the facilities of a school, Academy, or Multi-Academy Trust (MAT) is a significant task.
-But, when performed well, school facilities management can enhance teaching environments, improve the culture of a school, and support pupil’s educational outcomes.
+Managing and maintaining educational facilities such as schools, Academies, and Multi-Academy Trusts (MAT) is a significant task.
+But, when performed well, effective facilities management can enhance teaching environments, improve the culture of schools, and support each student’s educational outcomes.

-When almost 50% of teachers and school leaders think their workplace has a negative impact on their wellbeing, it’s worth considering how better facilities management could help.
+When almost 50% of teachers think their workplace has a negative impact on their wellbeing, it’s worth considering how deploying a facilities management solution could help.